desultory-zz/honeyscripts/README.md

 - ip_to_iptables.py

-reads ip file and creates iptables tules to block all ips in the file
+reads ip file and creates iptables rules to block all ips in the file the file created is effectively a bash script